About the Castaways Sculpture Awards

-Lyn DiCiero has been selected to Curate the 2016 exhibition.
+Lyn DiCiero has been selected to curate the 2016 exhibition.
 Lyn has a wealth of experience.
-As well as curating the Castaways Sculpture Awards, she has curated the City of Belmont Art and Photographic Awards; City of Rockingham Art Awards; the Boardwalk Sculpture Awards at Mindarie Marine; the annual National Lifestyle Villages Art, and Soroptimist International of Fremantle 'Help the Homeless' Art Auction.
-Lyn DiCiero is the owner and editor of ‘The Artist Chronicle’ and also writes visual arts features for the West Australian newspaper.
-For further information visit www.artistchronicle.com
+As well as curating the Castaways Sculpture Awards, she has curated the City of Belmont Art and Photographic Awards, the City of Rockingham Art Awards, the Boardwalk Sculpture Awards at Mindarie Marine, the annual National Lifestyle Villages Art, and Soroptimist International of Fremantle 'Help the Homeless' Art Auction.
+Lyn DiCiero is the owner and editor of ‘The Artist Chronicle’ and also writes visual arts features for The West Australian newspaper.
+For further information visit www.artistschronicle.com.

 For more information on the 2016 Castaways Sculpture Awards, contact the Community Development Officer (Arts and Culture) on 9528 0333 or email@example.com.

 The Schools Educational workshops are proudly sponsored by Alcoa of Australia.
 The 2016 Alcoa Schools Educational Workshops will be held during the Castaways Exhibition, from 24 – 28 October 2016.

 For more information contact Community Development Officer (Arts and Culture) on 9528 0333 or email firstname.lastname@example.org